Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

 It’s important to note that compensatory strategies are not bad.
 They are helpful and necessary sometimes.

 But there often comes a “tipping point” where patients can accomplish tasks without them.
-Over-reliance on compensatory strategies after this tipping point gets in the way of recovery.
+Over-reliance on compensatory strategies after this tipping point gets in the way of stroke recovery.

 To prevent this from happening, you need to first understand spasticity and synergy patterns.